 RMA – ROOM MODE ANALYZER

-The Room Mode Analyzer (RMA) offers an easy check of the most important acoustic listening room properties without the need for an expensive measurement microphone.
+The Room Modes Analyzer (RMA) offers an easy check of the most important acoustic listening room properties without the need for an expensive measurement microphone.

 Each listening room is a confined space where sound waves with a frequency below the so called Schroeder Transition Frequency (STF) become standing waves creating room modes.
 For small rooms that STF can be as high as 500Hz, whereas in regular listening rooms the transition happens below 250Hz.